armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-21.md

 ---

+### Fixes

-- Fixes an increment in CPU when using tokenCommand setting for authenticating GRPC requests.
+* Fixes increased CPU usage when using the `tokenCommand` setting for authenticating GRPC requests.
-- Fixes an error introduced in the previous version (1.0.20) that could cause an interrupted connection to not be able to recover.
+* Fixes an error introduced in the previous version (1.0.20) that could cause disconnections from clouddriver not able to recover under certain conditions.